All I could think of was how beautiful you looked, even through the downpour.

 The field that newly took the trauma of your birthing, now tinged with the light of false dawn, gave the wet, charred grasses over cold, misty death as the morning dew drowned the small, clingy fires that remained.

 And you walked back into a world that no longer knew you.

 And in my weakness, I suffered the bite that transported me, and took the mark that condemned me to be with you to endure unbearable pain, knowing you were no longer who you were.

-I wondered, now together, in the inheritance of damnation’s light, if we would we learn to love again.
+I wondered if together, in the inheritance of damnation’s light, we would we learn to love again.

 Does it matter?